High Speed LLC,

 Firm Description and Types of Advisory Services

-HSA is an investment adviser providing business consulting, life coaching and investment advisory services to individuals, including high net worth individuals, and businesses.
+High Speed, LLC (“HSA”) is a registered investment adviser located in the State of Alabama.
+HSA provides business consulting, life coaching and investment advisory services to individuals, including high net worth individuals, and businesses.
 HSA was founded in June 2017.

 Carol D. Bryant is HSA’s sole member and manager.
-Dr. W. Forrest Bryant is HSA’s Chief Executive Officer, Chief Compliance Officer, and investment adviser representative.
+Dr. W. Forrest Bryant is HSA’s Chief Executive Officer, Chief Compliance Officer, and investment adviser representative (collectively the “Principal Officers”).

 HSA provides business consulting, life coaching and investment advisory services to clients that become members of HSA.
 Individuals and businesses become members upon execution of, and acceptance by HSA, of HSA’s client agreement, and the payment of an annual membership fee (see “Fees and Compensation”).